-New Student Orientation is offered each semester.
-All students are encouraged to take orientation, but all degree-seeking students are required to take orientation during their first semester.
+New Student Orientation is offered each semester on campus and online.
+All students are encouraged to take orientation, but all degreeseeking students are required to take orientation during their first semester.
 Topics covered include degree plans, transferability of courses, student services available, campus life, policies and procedures of NMJC and advising.
 Please check with the Office of Enrollment Management for orientation dates and times.
+Getting the right start at college can improve a student's chances for success.
+Students can complete one of three different orientation programs: